jackymomomo/jungle/README.md

 # Jungle

-A mini e-commerce application built with Ruby on Rails as a student assignment for Lighhouse Labs full-stack web development program.
-TDD (test-driven development) practices are followed using RSpec and Cypress library.
-Stripe platform is used for payments.
+A mini plant ecommerce application built with Ruby on Rails as a student assignment for Lighhouse Labs full-stack web development program.
+TDD (test-driven development)

 # Project Functionality
 * Admin users can list and create new categories
 * Admins can add new products using the new category
-* Visitors can go to the registration page from any page in order to create an account
-* Visitors can sign up for a user account with e-mail, password, first name and last name
-* Visitors can sign in using e-mail and password
-* Visitors can log out from any page

 End result
 app will run on http://localhost:3000/